About automatic item updates

-Automatic item updates lead to an improved user experience, more traffic to your Shopping ads, and to higher conversion rates because users already see the correct price on Google Shopping and are not sent to out-of-stock items.
-Since we’re updating your Google Shopping product data with information found directly on your landing pages, this feature also minimizes the number of mismatches between Shopping and your website.
+Automatic item updates lead to an improved user experience, more traffic to your Shopping ads, and to higher conversion rates because users already see the correct price in your Shopping ads and are not sent to out-of-stock items.
+Since we’re updating your Google Shopping product data with information found directly on your landing pages, this feature also minimizes the number of mismatches between your Shopping ads and your website.
 This in turn reduces the risk of account suspension for price and availability mismatches.
-If too many mismatches occur, however, automatic item updates will stop working and your account will be subject to disapproval.
+If too many mismatches occur, however, automatic item updates will stop working and your account will be at risk for preemptive item disapproval.
+Learn more about preemptive item disapproval

 Automatic item updates isn’t a replacement for your feeds or for regular updates of your product data.
-It is designed to fix small problems with your price and/or availability accuracy for a small percent of your items.
-You should continue to provide accurate product data to Google Shopping frequently as we will not be able to cover all of your items with automatic item updates.
+It is designed to fix small problems with your price and availability accuracy for a small percent of your items.
+You should continue to provide accurate product data frequently as we will not be able to cover all of your items with automatic item updates.

 Example automatic item update